BlackDilvish/XR-Rowing-App/README.md

 # XR Rowing App
 The XR application for rowing ergonometer.
-Project realised as bachelor thesis by [Gabriel Naleźnik](https://github.com/BlackDilvish) in the care of supervisor [Bartłomiej Rachwał, PhD.
+Project realised as a bachelor thesis by [Gabriel Naleźnik](https://github.com/BlackDilvish) in the care of supervisor [Bartłomiej Rachwał, PhD.
 Eng.](https://github.com/barrach).